KristianColville1/my-profit/README.md

 ## Data Model

 ### Class Overview
 Object Orientated programming was used throughout the project.
-The CLI application consists of 5 classes and 3 subclasses.
+The CLI application consists of 4 classes and 1 subclasses.

 - User
-    - RapidUser
-    - Employee
 - PasswordManager
+- DataManager
 - ColorPrint
-    - TextPrint
-- Company
-- Product
+    - TextArt

 ### Database Overview